-In early 2022, the Corporation submitted an application to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit.
+In early 2022, the Corporation submitted an application to convert the southern half of the Neita Concession into a Mineral Exploitation (Mining) permit: the "Neita Sur" area.
 The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.
-The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed on June 5, 2022.
+The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed in Q2/2022.
 No material comments were received from the public.
-The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its consultants.
-The application was forwarded to the Ministry of Energy and Mines ("MEM") for review and subsequent Ministerial approval.
-In Q4 2023, the application was forwarded to the President's office with a recommendation for approval.
-The Corporation is hopeful that this Exploitation Concession Licence will be granted in 2024, but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.
+The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its' consultants in Q1/2023.
+The application was forwarded to the Ministry of Energy and Mines for review and approval.
+A subsequent review process by the Ministry of Energy and Mines was completed in Q2/2023.
+The application was forwarded to the Executive Branch of the government in early Q3/2023 with a recommendation that the conversion of the area to an Exploitation Concession proceed.
+The application is at the final stage of the process and requires Presidential approval.
+The Corporation is hopeful that this Exploitation Concession Licence will be granted by the end of Q3 of 2024, but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.